-Pyrenean mountain dog is a charming animal that can not leave anyone indifferent, who saw a huge snow-white dog with intelligent and slightly sad eyes.
-Representatives of this breed in our country are not so popular as in European countries, in America and Japan.
-However, gradually the “white bear" conquers the hearts of our compatriots.
+The Pyrenean mountain dog is a charming animal that cannot leave anyone indifferent who saw a huge snow-white dog with intelligent and slightly sad eyes.
+Representatives of this breed in our country are not as popular as in European countries, in America and Japan.
+However, gradually the “white bear” is winning the hearts of our compatriots.

 - История происхождения 1.
 History of origin